If you have ever visited London, you will know that it’s one of the greatest cities for museums in the world.

 London Canal Museum

-In fact, the UK was the first country to implement a nationwide canal system, and this pioneering and extensive transport system is why the country managed to become such a major player on the world stage during the Industrial Revolution.
+The UK was the first country to implement a nationwide canal system, and this pioneering and extensive transport system is why the country managed to become such a significant player on the world stage during the Industrial Revolution.

 The museum itself in a fascinating Victorian ice warehouse where you can also learn about Britain’s ice trade.